just did this again on May 1. last time I climbed it was around 1983. no doubt about it this is a great crack climb.

 By Locker From: Yucca Valley, CA Mar 19, 2005 rating: 5.75a15V+13MVS 4b

-I lead this a few weeks back and forgot to ad my two cents worth...
-I agree that is it a very, nice route, that protects extremly well.
+I agree that it is a very nice route that protects extremely well.
 Placing those damned nuts was a ball!
 Hell, you could just about do the route with any type of gear.......or no gear at all!
-It's all there for the taking and a deffinate 'Must do' in my eyes.
-And though it is so popular, it is very often there for the taking year round.........
+It's all there for the taking and a deffinate 'Must do'.

 CLASSIC!!!
 Good jams, locks, and face holds where you need them.
 Excellent feet all around the crack, and this thing eats gear, especially nuts.
 Face section did not seem difficult, but this will depend on how early or late you leave the crack.
 Rap bolts are good as of 12/28.
 Excellent route, but extremely popular.
 Take a number, but wait out the line - it's worth it!